 When a purchaser acquires just under 30% of the voting rights of a company, it is the prime responsibility of the purchaser to ensure that it and parties acting in concert with it will not hold an aggregate of 30% or more of the voting rights of the company as a result of the acquisition.
 In the event that such voting rights would result in the concert group holding in aggregate 30% or more of the voting rights of the company a mandatory offer obligation will be triggered under this Rule 26.

-Other general interpretations

-8. The chain principle

-Occasionally, a person or group of persons acting in concert acquiring statutory control of a company (which need not be a company to which the Takeovers Code applies) will thereby acquire or consolidate control, as defined in the Codes, of a second company because the first company itself holds, either directly or indirectly through intermediate companies, a controlling interest in the second company, or holds voting rights which, when aggregated with those already held by the person or group, secure or consolidate control of the second company.
-The Executive will not normally require an offer to be made under this Rule 26 in these circumstances unless either:-
+Other general interpretations 8.
+The chain principle Occasionally, a person or group of persons acting in concert acquiring statutory control of a company (which need not be a company to which the Takeovers Code applies) will thereby acquire or consolidate control, as defined in the Codes, of a second company because the first company itself holds, either directly or indirectly through intermediate companies, a controlling interest in the second company, or holds voting rights which, when aggregated with those already held by the person or group, secure or consolidate control of the second company.
+The Executive will not normally require an offer to be made under this Rule 26 in these circumstances unless either:- (a) the holding in the second company is significant in relation to the first company.
+In assessing this, the Executive will take into account a number of factors including, as appropriate, the assets and profits of the respective companies.
+Relative values of 60% or more will normally be regarded as significant: or

-- (a) the holding in the second company is significant in relation to the first company.
-In assessing this, the Executive will take into account a number of factors including, as appropriate, the assets and profits of the respective companies and, where both companies are listed, their respective market capitalisation.
-Relative values of 60% or more will normally be regarded as significant; or - (b) one of the main purposes of acquiring control of the first company was to secure control of the second company.
+(b) one of the main purposes of acquiring control of the first company was to secure control of the second company.
 The Executive should be consulted in all cases which may come within the scope of this Note to establish whether, in the circumstances, any obligation arises under this Rule 26.

-Where any calculation of the relative values of assets and profits under paragraph (a) may produce an anomalous result or is otherwise inappropriate, the relevant parties should provide further calculations by reference to at least the three most recent audited financial periods for the relevant companies, and where applicable, alternative tests, together with justification.

 "Statutory control" in this Note means the degree of control which a company has over a subsidiary.

-9. Triggering a mandatory offer during a voluntary offer

-If it is proposed to incur an obligation under this Rule 26 during the course of a voluntary offer by the acquisition of voting rights, the Executive must be consulted in advance.
+9. Triggering a mandatory offer during a voluntary offer If it is proposed to incur an obligation under this Rule 26 during the course of a voluntary offer by the acquisition of voting rights, the Executive must be consulted in advance.
 Once such an obligation is incurred, an offer in compliance with this Rule 26 must be announced immediately.

-If no change in the consideration is involved it will be sufficient, following the announcement, simply to notify offeree company shareholders in writing of the new total holding of the offeror, of the fact that the acceptance condition in the form required by Rule 26.2 is the only condition remaining, and of the period for which the offer will remain open after the date of the document.

-An offer made in compliance with this Rule 26 must remain open for not less than 14 days after the date of the offer document.
+If no change in the consideration is involved it will be sufficient, following the announcement, simply to notify offeree company shareholders in writing of the new total holding of the offeror, of the fact that the acceptance condition in the form required by Rule 26.2 is the only condition remaining, and of the period for which the offer will remain open following posting of the document.
+An offer made in compliance with this Rule 26 must remain open for not less than 14 days following the date on which the document is posted to offeree company shareholders.
 Notes 3 and 4 to Rule 16.1 set out certain restrictions on the incurring of an obligation under this Rule 26 during the offer period.
+TC-26.10 July 2018